RodericDay/Carmack/readme.md

 ## Installation

+`setup.py` script would be ideal, but such a barebones app isn't going on PyPI, so it doesn't benefit that much from that kind of configuration.
+It would perhaps end on Heroku one day, in which case this kind of script is more applicable.

-1) Download source
+1. Download source
-2) Execute `pip install -r requirements.txt`
+2. Execute `pip install -r requirements.txt`
-3) Run `python server.py`
+3. Run `python server.py`
-4) Interact via HTTP directly, run tests, or access `localhost:8080` for a barebones demo
+4. Interact via HTTP directly, run tests, or access `localhost:8080` for a barebones demo

 ## Pending/Notes